 Making the Most of Field Trips

-Every spring Arthur Morgan School middle schoolers embark on 18 day long field trips.
+Every spring the middle schoolers of Arthur Morgan School embark on 18 day long field trips.
 The trips are the culmination of a five week academic unit in which the students have learned about a specific topic.
 Sometimes these topics are science based.
 Other times they are social studies or art based.
 This year we are sending out three trips.
 The first is studying Forced Migrations, looking at times they have occurred in history as well as the current crisis on our Mexican border.
 The second trip is exploring philosophy.
 They will be traveling to different communities and discover the different ways people live.
 The final trip is called Death, Birth and Life.
 It focuses on our healthcare system, and the ways different cultures treat birth and death.